fabferri/about-k8s/aks-hands-on/aks-04-persistent-storage/Readme.md

    ms.date="20/12/2023"
    ms.author="fabferri" />

-# AKS hand-on episode 4: persistent storage
+# AKS hands-on episode 4: persistent storage
 The hand-on discuss in Kubernetes about persistent storage and deployment.
 The nginx is created in two pods with web site in persistent storage. <br>

 A Kubernetes **StorageClass** is a Kubernetes storage mechanism that lets you dynamically provision persistent volumes (PV) in a Kubernetes cluster.
 Kubernetes administrators define classes of storage, and then pods can <ins>dynamically</ins> request the specific type of storage they need.